Selected photography

 About Saud Rifat

-Saud Rifat’s path began with a Polaroid at five years old.
-That early spark became a lifelong study of light, rhythm and story.
-In 2002 he launched his first audiovisual production company and learned the craft from the ground up.
-In 2007 he focused on fashion photography, a move that led to the national LUX Silver Award for Fashion and Beauty in 2011.
+Saud Rifat began working with cameras at five.
+That early encounter became a decades-long study of image, narrative, and production craft.
+In 2002 he launched his first audiovisual company and learned the work from the ground up.
+By 2007 his focus had shifted to fashion photography, a decision that led to a national LUX Silver Award for Fashion and Beauty in 2011.

 He founded Silver Snow Studios in Marbella, Spain, in 2013.
-Today he leads international photo and film productions across Europe and the Middle East with a calm, precise style and a producer’s discipline.
+Today he oversees international photo and film productions across Europe and the Middle East, working with precision and a producer's discipline.

-His photography has appeared in Vogue Italia and Harper’s Bazaar Turkey.
-Brand work includes campaigns for GHD International and Pfizer.
-On the production side he has overseen shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife UK, FIFA Esports, and an international campaign featuring Novak Djokovic.
+His photography has been published in Vogue Italia and Harper's Bazaar Turkey.
+Brand clients include GHD International and Pfizer.
+On the production side, he has led shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife UK, FIFA Esports, and an international campaign featuring Novak Djokovic.

-Alongside his creative career, Saud is advancing original theory in cognitive science.
-His current focus is Cognitive Singularity Theory and a recast of Lewin’s Field equation, frameworks that quantify autonomy and higher order thought in both human and machine minds.
+Alongside his creative practice, Saud is advancing original research in cognitive science.
+His current focus includes Cognitive Singularity Theory and a reformulation of Lewin's Field Theory, frameworks designed to quantify autonomy and higher-order thought in human and machine systems.

 Research and Theory